saifkhichi96/Shape25D/README.md

 > **TL;DR**
 > - We introduce a novel dataset, **Shape2.5D**:
 >   - For depth and normals estimation on texture-less surfaces
->   - 302k synthetic frames for 48 3D models.
+>   - 302k synthetic frames for 35 3D models.
->   - 62k more synthetic frames for 2600 ShapeNet objects.
+>   - 62k more synthetic frames for 2600 3D models of 13 common ShapeNet objects.
 >   - 4672 real-world frames for 6 clothing and household items.
 >   - Available for download [here](https://projects.dfki.uni-kl.de/textureless_object_data/).
 > - Benchmarks using an encoder-decoder network for depth and normals estimation.